 The affordable apartment building is proposed to be two stories tall and approximately 22 feet in height, as measured from natural grade (25 feet above finished grade).
 The affordable apartment building is proposed to have lower level carports and six second story apartments, 571 square feet in size each.
 Second story decks are proposed to be located on the rear elevation of the building.
 The proposed setbacks, from the exterior walls to the property lines, are as follows: 98 feet from the eastern (front) property line; 20 feet from the northern (side) property line; more than 150 feet from the western (rear) property line; and more than 400 feet from the southern (side) property line.

-All three contemporary “California ranch” style buildings are proposed to be constructed out of natural materials in subdued earth tone colors, including natural wood siding, beige stucco, and stone veneer columns.
+All three buildings are proposed to be constructed out of natural materials in subdued earth tone colors, including natural wood siding, beige stucco, and stone veneer columns.
 The retaining walls are proposed to consist of a combination of stacked block walls (around the perimeter of the new bioswale, proposed on the front portion of the project site) and tan colored concrete walls (around the rear perimeter of the new buildings, as well as along the newly proposed access driveway).
-The proposed paving materials include concrete driveway, beige colored integral concrete pathways and patio areas, and a porcelain pavers at entryways and patio areas.
+The proposed paving materials include a concrete driveway, beige colored integral concrete pathways and patio areas, and porcelain pavers at entryways and patio areas.

 In addition to the construction of three new buildings, the project proposal includes the construction of a new entrance driveway, vehicular bridge across Miller Creek, new surface parking areas, storm drainage system, retaining walls, and the installation of utilities and landscaping.
 The proposed storm drainage system would include a series of catch basins, rain wash drainage pipes, and bio-retention basins.
-The proposed retaining walls, which would be located along the new driveway, surrounding the new drainage swale at the front property line, and behind the new buildings, would range in height from two to six feet along the drainage swale, four to 13 feet along the newly proposed access driveway, and one to six feet around the perimeter of the newly proposed buildings.
+The proposed retaining walls, which would be located along the new driveway, surrounding the new drainage swale at the front property line, and behind the new buildings, would range in height from two to six feet along the drainage swale, four to 13 feet along the newly proposed access driveway, and one to six feet around the perimeter of the proposed buildings.
 Altogether, the proposed development would include 15,300 cubic yards of cut and 15,300 cubic yards of fill, with no off-haul proposed.

 The landscape plan for the project includes new shrubs and trees along the new entrance driveway, as well as restorative planting using Marin County native plants, around the perimeter of the project site.
 A total of 50 trees would be removed to accommodate construction of the project, 39 of which are considered protected trees under County code.
 The landscape plan includes a comprehensive tree replacement plan.
 In addition, the proposed landscape plan includes restoration planting of a seasonal wetland that will be impacted as a result of construction of the newly proposed access bridge.
 The restoration planting would be located adjacent to the stream that would be impacted by the bridge.

-The conceptual lighting plan for the project includes new pole lights, along the entrance driveway, bollard lights along the perimeter pathways surrounding the new buildings, and wall mounted downlights on the buildings.
+The conceptual lighting plan for the project includes new pole lights along the entrance driveway, bollard lights along the perimeter pathways surrounding the new buildings, and wall mounted downlights on the buildings.

 Zoning: RMP-1.38 (Residential, Multi-family Planned, 1.38 units/acre)